junlulocky/AirTicketPredicting/representation.md

 # Representation Draft
 Hello, my project title is "Machine Learning for predicting flight ticket prices".

-In this project, I solved two problems, one is called the **specific problem**, in which the historical datas of these routes are given; the other one is called the **generalized problem**, in which the historical data of some routes are not given.
-And I need to predict whether to buy or wait for every ticket query.
+In this project, I solved two problems, one is called the **specific problem**, in which the historical datas of the flight routes are given; the other one is called the **generalized problem**, in which the historical data of some routes are not given.
+And I need to predict to buy or to wait for **every ticket query**.

 ## Work flow
 This is the overall work flow of my project.
 In the upper of the figure, it shows the specific problem, in which we learn the formula from the training dataset, and use the formula to predict the test dataset.